usdot-jpo-codehub/codehub-readme-template/README.md

 * Authors
 * License
 * Acknowledgments
-* Code.gov Registration

-# Project Title
+# Project Description

-*Required - Insert your project's title and one paragraph description.*
+*Required - Insert your project's title and a one paragraph description of its code and what the code does.*

 Example:

+README Template

 This project is a README template for guiding users towards including as much useful information as possible.
+It is a README that can be copy-pasted into other README files for project teams to fill out in order to provide useful and relevant information to users of a repository, as well as to be compliant with ITS JPO requirements for making source code available on ITS CodeHub.

+## Contact Information

+*Required - Project a primary contact and contact information (e.g email and phone number) for the ITS JPO to contact regarding questions for this repository.*

+Example:

+Contact Name: ITS JPO
+Contact Information: data.itsjpo@dot.gov, (888)-888-8888

 ## Release Notes

-*Required - A list of changes included in every release of your project.*
+*Required - A statement of the status of the source code (prototype, alpha, beta, release, etc.), how often users can expect activity on this repository, and a list of changes included in every release of your project.*

 Example:

+Status: this project is in the release phase.

+This project is updated approximately once every 2-3 weeks.

 #### Release 1.0.2 (Apr 2, 2020)
 - Fixed bug with popup